 Danielle has been with Nova Scotia Health since 2016 and joined the Nova Scotia Health Learning Institute for Health Care Providers in October of 2019.
-She provides admin support to the Learning Institute’s two managers.
+She provides admin support to the Learning Institute’s three managers.

 Danielle graduated from Medical Transcription at NSCC in 2015 and she has continuously expanded her knowledge and skill, taking every educational opportunity available.
 She is currently working on her leadership skills through University of Waterloo.

-Outside of work Danielle enjoys reading, spending time with friends and family, but most importantly her beautiful niece.
+Outside of work, Danielle enjoys reading, spending time with friends and family, but most importantly her beautiful niece.

 Amanda joined the Learning Institute in 2022 and brings with her 20+ years of customer service skills after recently graduating from a Medical Office Administration Program.
-Amanda supports the administration needs of the RN Bridging/Re-Entry Program where her propensity to connect with people and enthusiasm for helping others are invaluable to her role.
+Amanda supports the administrative needs of the RN Bridging/Re-Entry Program where her propensity to connect with people and enthusiasm for helping others are invaluable to her role.

 Outside of work, Amanda is a strong advocate for women’s self-defense.
 She holds her second degree black belt in ITF taekwon-do and is an assistant instructor.
 Amanda has two young children who adore all things outdoors.
 If you don’t find them in the dojang, they are at the horse barn, going to the cottage, or finding a new beach to explore.